hushenghao/NativeTools/docs/hide_lock_notification.md

 Does this document tell you how to modify the Settings to hide the "Net Monitor" lock screen notification.

-## On Android O above
+## On Android O and above

-Above Android O, you can set the display status of each notification on the lock screen separately.
+On Android O and above, you can set the display status of each notification on the lock screen separately.

 ### Lock screen password enabled (recommend)